Subaru-PFS/doc/services/services.rst

 PFS project internal website (https pfs.ipmu.jp)
 ------

-Every contents at https://pfs.ipmu.jp/ are project only, and you need to log in using `PFS LDAP account <account.rst>`_ to view pages.
+Every content at https://pfs.ipmu.jp/ is project only, and you need to log in using `PFS LDAP account <account.rst>`_ to view pages.
 Use your 'account name' (not email address) and 'password', see details on registration at `PFS LDAP account <account.rst>`_.